ProAppleOS/Downgrade-A7-Device-to-10.2-10.2.1-with-Blobs/README.md

-Copyright by iloveapple1999 © ;
+Copyright by ProAppleOS © ;
 MADE BY @ProAppleOS on Twitter;
 ANY QUESTION? -> @ProAppleOS on Twitter